Our Soil Health Products

-Southern Humates stimulate microbial activity within the soil, which increases bacteria and fungi levels, leading to improved plant quality, better yields and greater productivity.
+The ingredients in Steady N stimulate microbial activity within the soil, which hold nitrogen in the soil for longer leading to greater nitrogen efficiency and therefore better yields and greater productivity.

 The trial showed conclusively that the addition of Southern Humates lifted both the beneficial fungi and bacteria levels.